ReactiveX/RxGo/README.md

 * [Empty/Never](http://reactivex.io/documentation/operators/empty-never-throw.html) — create Observables that have very precise and limited behaviour
 * FromChannel — create an Observable based on a lazy channel
 * FromEventSource — create an Observable based on an eager channel
-* FromFuncs - combine scatter functions emitting items into one Observable
+* Defer - combine scatter functions emitting items into one Observable
 * FromSlice — create an Observable from a slice
 * [Interval](http://reactivex.io/documentation/operators/interval.html) — create an Observable that emits a sequence of integers spaced by a particular time interval
 * [Just](http://reactivex.io/documentation/operators/just.html) — convert a set of objects into an Observable that emits that or those objects